Symbolism of domes: Throne halls

-Michele Melaragno writes that the concept of "Christ the King" was the Christian counterpoint to the Roman tradition of emperor deification and so absorbed the dome symbolism associated with it.
-E. Baldwin Smith writes that "[i]n the West during the Carolingian period the churchmen and rulers revived, or took over from the Byzantine East, the use of cupolas as a mark of royal and divine presence."

-Like the throne room of the Eastern Roman emperor, or Chrysotriklinos, Charlemagne's throne in the Palatine Chapel at Aachen was located in a domed octagonal space.
+E. Baldwin Smith wrote that "[i]n the West during the Carolingian period the churchmen and rulers revived, or took over from the Byzantine East, the use of cupolas as a mark of royal and divine presence."
+Like the throne room of the Eastern Roman emperor, Charlemagne's throne in the Palatine Chapel at Aachen was located in a domed octagonal space.
 In the words of Allan George Doig, the throne at Aachen was located in "an intermediary place between earth and heaven" on the gallery level, directly across from an image of Christ's throne on the dome.
 According to Jodi Magness, the dome's image of Christ on a throne referred to a passage about the apocalypse from the Book of Revelation.
 According to Herbert Schutz, the symbolism of the octagon at Aachen related to the emperor's role as God's representative on Earth in achieving a universal "Imperium Christianum" and the geometry of objects and architecture acted as a "wordless text" to suggest ideas, such as the "renovatio imperii".
-Winand Klassen writes that the domed space symbolized the dual secular and divine nature of the restored empire.
+Winand Klassen wrote that the domed space symbolized the dual secular and divine nature of the restored empire.

 Churches

 Middle Ages

 Literary evidence exists that the idea of the cosmic temple had been applied to the Christian basilica by the end of the 4th century, in the form of a speech by Eusebius on a church in Tyre.
 However, it is only in the mid 6th century that the earliest literary evidence of a cosmological interpretation of a domed church building exists, in a hymn composed for the cathedral church of Edessa.
-Kathleen E. McVey traces this to a blending by Jacob of Serugh of the two major but contradictory schools of biblical exegesis at the time: the building-as-microcosm tradition of the Antioch school combined with the Alexandrian view of the cosmos and firmament as composed of spheres and hemispheres, which was rejected by the Antioch school.
+Kathleen E. McVey traced this to a blending by Jacob of Serugh of the two major but contradictory schools of biblical exegesis at the time: the building-as-microcosm tradition of the Antioch school combined with the Alexandrian view of the cosmos and firmament as composed of spheres and hemispheres, which was rejected by the Antioch school.

+Gold was used as the color of Heaven, and Charles Stewart noted that the emphasis on light from windows beneath the domes of Justinian's imperial commissions corresponds to the Neo-Platonist idea of light as a symbol of wisdom.
+Andrzej Piotrowski wrote that Byzantine churches after Justinian's Hagia Sophia often had gold-covered domes with a ring of windows and that gold, as "the most precious metal and the paradigm of purity, was a sign of light and divinity in the writings of St. Basil and Pseudo-Dionysius.
+It 'does not rust, decompose, or wear and can be beaten to the fineness of air.
+Gold was used to invoke the transcendental nature of the Incarnate Christ.'"
+The use of silver in mosaic was limited by the difficulty in fusing it to glass tesserae, but it was mostly employed to represent theophany.
+Divine light could also be represented in dome mosaics with a multi-colored rainbow pattern.